yaml2sbml-dev/yaml2sbml/doc/deploy.rst

 Upload to PyPI
 --------------

-The upload to the python package index PyPI has been automatized via GitHub Actions, specified in ``.github/workflows/deploy.yml``, and is triggered whenever a new release tag is created.
+The upload to the Python package index PyPI has been automated via GitHub Actions, specified in ``.github/workflows/deploy.yml``, and is triggered whenever a new release tag is created.